tetzank/homepage/content/posts/static-machine-code-analysis.md

 One instruction still requires three cycles to be processed.
 This is called the _latency_ of an instruction.
-After the first instruction, every following instruction only needs one additional cylce to finish as the _fetch_ and _exec_ stages are already done in parallel to the previous instruction.
+After the first instruction, every following instruction only needs one additional cycle to finish as the _fetch_ and _exec_ stages are already done in parallel to the previous instruction.
 This is called the _throughput_ of an instruction.
 It is usually stated in cycles-per-instruction (CPI).